hariamoor-zz/todo-cli/README.md

 This will be a two-part online tutorial where, in each week, we produce some usable and testable component of software.

-Week 1 will focus on setting up the CLI with clap and representing the application state with Rust\'s data structures.
-Finally, in Week 2, we will serialize and deserialize our application state (tasks in our to-do list) to disk.
+Part 1 will focus on setting up the CLI with clap and representing the application state with Rust\'s data structures.
+Finally, in Part 2, we will serialize and deserialize our application state (tasks in our to-do list) to disk.